 Talking about the northern region, how can we forget the capital, Delhi.
 Who could have imagined that the most-crowded city of India has concentrated outdoor climbing too?
 In recent years, various forest areas were explored for bouldering and lead routes.
 For weekend cragging Delhi outskirts have an abundance of options like Dhauj, Lado Sarai, Sanjay Van boulders, and Zion.
 Many 1-2 days climbing trips and festivals are frequently held to attract people and promote the sites.

-Climbing around Delhi is possible all year round except in peak monsoon and all the spots are within an hour’s travel through cabs.
+Climbing around Delhi is possible all year round except in peak monsoon.
+All the spots are within an hour’s travel through cabs.

 In central India are woodlands of Pachmarhi and Bhimbetka with tonnes of boulders guarded by leopards.
 Being a UNESCO Biosphere Reserve, the area is mostly restricted for climbing.
 However, with permissions and local guides many times few climbers try their hands on the protected rock.
 Pachmarhi is also a well-known hill station, therefore, has good connectivity with other cities.

-The best time for climbing is winter and summer months.
-There is good connectivity of trains and buses to these spots from Bhopal and Jabalpur.
+The best time for climbing is in the winter and summer months.
+There has good connectivity of trains and buses to these spots from Bhopal and Jabalpur.
 They are also the nearest airports to Pachmarhi and Bhimbetka

 In the eastern part is the recently explored highland called Purulia of West Bengal.
 Beru is common for climbing workshops, courses, and kids’ adventure activities.
-Bansa hills are also rising to popularity.
-This sector is least traversed with immense scope of great granite climbing.
+Bansa hills are also rising in popularity.
+This sector is least explored but has immense potential for great granite climbing.

-Cold winters and warm summers being a good time to scrambling around, there are buses to Purulia from Kolkata.
+Cold winters and warm summers are a good time to scramble around.
+There are buses to Purulia from Kolkata.
 Kolkata can be reached through trains or flights from other major cities.

 Since Idar lies in the rain shadow area, December to February is the preferred time.
 There are buses from Ahemdabad to Idar taking 2 hours to reach.

 The largest and western state, Maharashtra is not far behind in the list of climbing.
 It features an array of basalt formations for an extraordinary experience.
-The rock is criticized for being loose and brittle, however, new sites with limited solid scarps are being developed.
+The rock is criticized for being loose and brittle.
+However, new sites with limited solid scarps are being developed.
 Amongst which Belapur is known for its easy to hard routes.
-The area is strategically established with two divisions: the left part for hard, longer, multi-pitch climbs and the right sections for beginners.
+The area is strategically established with two divisions.
+The left section has hard, longer, multi-pitch climbs while the right section is for beginners.

-Not many people know that the celebrated alpine climber Doug Scott has bolted a few traverses in the Western Ghats; one of them is the popular crack-line Scottish Kada.
+Not many people know that the celebrated alpine climber Doug Scott had bolted a few traverses in the Western Ghats.
+And one of these routes is the popular crack-line Scottish Kada.
 Other local sites like Khopoli, Tailbaila, etc. are around Pune and Mumbai

 Climbing in Maharashtra is accessible from Pune, Mumbai, and Nashik.
 Since most of the locations are hidden in valleys and forests, I would recommend contacting local climbers to get proper directions.

 A climbing celebrity, this is the only place that needs no introduction.
 As highlighted in the “Pilgrimage”, the island has a broad strip of boulders.
-A labyrinth of fine problems can be witnessed.
-Despite the cruel and sharp rock type, the UNESCO World Heritage Site is the favorite of every boulderer.
+Climbers will witness a labyrinth of fine problems in Hampi.
+Despite the cruel and sharp rock type, the UNESCO World Heritage Site is the favourite of every boulderer.

-Due to tourism Hampi has become an adventurers haven.
-Every New Year’s there is a surge of visitors and the place is packed.
+Due to tourism, Hampi has become an adventurers haven.
+Hampi always sees a huge surge in visitors during the New Year’s holiday.
 I would recommend keeping 2-3 days extra in your travel itinerary so that your fingers get used to the harsh rock.

-In January 2020 all the hotels on the island were demolished by the government.
-Although the area is climbable it will be wise to confirm the accommodation before you make plans.
+The government demolished all the hotels on the island in January 2020.
+Although the area is still climbable it will be wise to confirm the accommodation before you make plans.

 December and January are the crowded months for bouldering in Hampi.
-It has become a well-known climbing and backpacking center, so it can be reached easily.
-Hospet Junction is the nearest railway station and Hubli the closest airport.
+Because Hampi is a well-known climbing and backpacking destination and it is easy to get to.
+Hospet Junction is the nearest railway station and Hubli is the closest airport.
 From here there are buses to Hampi.

-Known as an international climbing location, climbers from all around try their fingers in Badami.
-Having a spectrum of easy to advanced level routes, it is suitable for all types of climbers.
-Climbing here is identified for reachy moves and short lengths with power-packed transitions.
-The rock is finger-friendly unlike Hampi.
+Known as an international climbing location.
+Climbers travel from all around to test their climbing skills in Badami.
+This is because Badami has a spectrum of easy to advanced level routes.
+Thus it is suitable for all types of climbers.
+Climbing routes at Badami are short consisting of reachy moves with power-packed transitions.
+However, the rock is finger-friendly unlike Hampi.

-Rainy days and winters are great owing to cool temperatures and scarce rains in Badami.
-Try to avoid the sultry summers.
-Badami junction has frequent trains from major cities and buses from Pune and Mumbai everyday.
-From the nearest train/bus station climbing is at 2-3 km distance.
+Badami has cool temperatures although rain is scarce.
+However, try to avoid the sultry summers.
+It is easy to travel to Badami.
+This is because there are frequent daily trains from major cities and buses from Pune and Mumbai.
+From the nearest train/bus station climbing is a 2-3 km distance away.

 Areas around Karnataka

-Bangalore the IT hub is a climbers paradise.
-Not as famous as Badami and Hampi, the tiny habitats around Bangalore have excellent quality granite faces best for novice and advanced climbers.
-Varlakonda, Savandurga, Ramanagar, etc are noteworthy for a varied range of bouldering, lead, and trad ventures along with slab and crack climbing.
+Bangalore the IT hub is a climbers’ paradise.
+Not as famous as Hampi and Badami.
+But the tiny habitats around Bangalore have excellent quality granite faces best for novice and advanced climbers.
+Varlakonda, Savandurga, Ramanagar, etc are noteworthy.
+These places have a varied range of bouldering, lead, and trad ventures along with slab and crack climbing.

-Ramanagar is renowned for its stunning views and it’s frequently seen in movies.
+Ramanagar is renowned for its stunning views that are frequently seen in movies.
 Savandurga is an amazing monolith of 1200 feet carved for 7-8 pitches long routes.
-The great thing is that the Bangalore Climbing Initiative, the local community has maintained the routes and has documented topos.
+The great thing is the Bangalore Climbing Initiative.
+A local community has maintained the routes and has documented topos.
 It is a good idea to reach them before heading to Bangalore Rockies.

-The local crags can be accessed anytime except the wet season.
-They are all just a few hours drive from Bangalore.
+Climbers can access the crag anytime except during the wet season.
+They are all just a few hours drives from Bangalore.

 A newly rising bouldering spot is Khajaguda hilltop in Hyderabad.
-The crag can be accessed from Lanco hills.
-Every climber is aware that the famous tourist place is loaded with blocks of knife-like holds for difficult climbing.
+Lanco Hills is the site to access the crag.
+This famous tourist site is well-known by climbers for its blocks of knife-like holds and difficult climbs.

 Khajaguda is accessible from Lanco hills through cabs or private vehicles.
-Winter and summers are the preferred periods to visit.
+A point to note is Winter and summer are the preferred periods to visit.